Candace352/English-Language-Translator/README.md

 # Technologies Used 🛠️👩🏻‍💻

 **Flutter:**
 The app is built using Flutter, a powerful framework for building cross-platform applications.
-Flutter provides a rich set of widgets and tools for creating beautiful and responsive user interfaces.

 **Google Cloud Translation API:**
 The app integrates with the Google Cloud Translation API to perform text translation.
 The API is accessed via HTTP POST requests, and the translated text is extracted from the JSON response.